hellosteadman/soundslocal.co.uk/README.md

 Running `python manage.py build` will build the site based on content in the `content` directory, and HTML, CSS, and JavaScript in the `theme` directory.

-The build process expects a `js/start.js` file and an `scss/start.scsss` file to be in the `theme` directory.
-You should be able to use ES6 syntax in any .js file imported by `start.js`, and likewise any SCSS imported via `start.sscs`.
+The build process expects a `js/start.js` file and an `scss/start.scss` file to be in the `theme` directory.
+You should be able to use ES6 syntax in any .js file imported by `start.js`, and likewise any SCSS imported via `start.scss`.
 These files are compiled as part of the build process.

 ### A note on NodeJS requirements